Tanssii tähtien kanssa: Season 18 (2025)

-This season will mark the third time, since season 14, when same-sex partner are presented, since both Mikko Silvennoinen and Matti Puro are men.
+This season marked the third time, since season 14, when same-sex partner are presented, since both Mikko Silvennoinen and Matti Puro are men.
 Marko Anttila hurt his foot while doing "sports-day-warm-up".
 Doctor told him that he can't continue the compotition.

+Season 19 (2026)

+Season 19 will air in autumn 2026.
+Veronica Verho replaced Vappu Pimiä sa the female host.